xomcar/xomcar.github.io/_posts/2023-10-08-rust-stm32-the-beginning.md

 ```
 <br>

 This should be it.
-If you proceed run the debug configuration of vscode, you shall observe the
+If you proceed running the debug configuration in vscode, you shall observe the
 debug prints on the `gdb-server` terminal which just spawned.
-Breaking points, variables, watch, all should be fine and dandy and working flawlessly.
+Breaking points, variables, watches: all should be fine and dandy and working flawlessly.

 [Rust]: https://www.rust-lang.org/
 [Visual Studio Code]: https://code.visualstudio.com/